pugson/react-farcaster-embed/README.md

 - [x] Renders the cast's content with links
 - [x] Shows the channel name and avatar
 - [x] Shows counts for replies, likes, recasts + quotes, watches
-- [x] Adds a link to the cast on Warpcast
+- [x] Adds a link to the cast on Farcaster
 - [x] Renders images inline
 - [x] Renders videos inline
 - [x] Renders rich embeds for links